rhaulcy/wtp-eecs-2018/pset1/README.md

 ### 1. Writing your first program - `hello.py`

-Write a program that will print “Hello, `your_name`!!!” in a box like this:
+Write a program that will print “Greetings, `your_name`!!!” in a box like this:

 ```
 ##########################